jsa-research/limbus-buildgen/README.md

 This release is intended to streamline the user experience, stabilize the Javascript API and produce a done release that is not fully feature-complete.
 It will take the project from an alpha phase into beta.

 * Standardize on a `host` property that can support build hosts, compilers, target hosts and architectures
+* Implement proper architecture support
+* Elevate host property to a project one
+* Rename `host` property to `toolchain`
 * Add configuration property to add/remove debug information during compilation
 * Change shared library suffix to .dylib on darwin to reflect the actual library type generated
 * Remove `/link` from CL linker commands and make user add it themselves to give more flexibility in which flags can be set